 Nick was appointed as the company’s president in 2020.
 As President, he works with the senior management team to advance the company’s strategic plan initiatives including business development, operations, marketing and recruitment among other key responsibilities, and continues to enhance the company’s participation within the communities it serves.
 Nick spearheaded the opening of the company’s first GTA office in Milton in 2009 and its expansion in 2015 to meet a three-fold growth.

-Nick has maintained strong ties with the University of Guelph where he earned both of his degrees in water resources engineering and delivered a series of water management workshops.
+Nick has maintained strong ties with the University of Guelph where he earned both his Bachelor and Master of Science in Engineering with a focus on water resources management.
 In 2013, he was the recipient of The School of Engineering’s Mid-Career Award.
-The University of Guelph is recognized for its leading edge water resources and environmental programs and has been a continuing source of talented co-op students and graduate engineers for the firm.
+The University of Guelph is recognized for its leading edge water resources and environmental programs and has been a continuing source of talented co-op and graduate engineers for the company.

 In addition to Nick’s leadership at Crozier, he is currently leading research projects with some of Canada’s top universities including Wilfrid Laurier University and Western University to improve the future of stormwater management.
 The partnership with Wilfrid Laurier University led to Nick’s appointment as Community Fellow of the Laurier Institute for Water Science (LIWS) in 2021.
 Recently in 2022, Nick received the Croation Chamber of Commerce Executive of the Year Award for his extraordinary achievement in executive management and leadership.